EduID-Mobile/Architecture-and-Requirements/00-overview.md

 2016 CC BY-SA 4.0

-## Presentations and publications

-* [Mobile Identities with the EduID Mobile App](http://htw.ac/2kUfc0H) at the Swiss EduID Event in Bern 2016
-* [EduID Mobile App Use-Cases, Concepts and Implementation](http://htw.ac/2pl7HoJ) at the Swiss EduID Integrators Workshop in Zurich, 2017.

 | | Return to Architecture Overview | [Next: Use Cases](01-use-cases.md) |
 | :---- | :----: | ----: |